Mohsin1931/StateCityProblem/README.md

-This code works in a way that two of the textboxes can relate with eachother like country and city example in this project whenever user select a state he will get suggestions about cities in that countries only and likewise.
+This code works in a way that two of the textboxes can relate with eachother like country and city example in this project whenever user select a country he will get suggestions about cities in that countries only and likewise.

 Libraries Used:
 Typeahead (https://github.com/corejavascript/typeahead.js/).